rmbolger/Posh-ACME/docs/Functions/New-PACertificate.md

 New-PACertificate 'example.com','www.example.com' -AcceptTOS
 ```

 This is the bare minimum necessary to create a certificate for a basic domain (plus the `www` alt name).
-It prompt you to add the required DNS TXT record manually.
+It prompts you to add the required DNS TXT record manually.
 You can omit the `-AcceptTOS` parameter if you already have an ACME account configured.

 ### Example 2: Wildcard Certificate with Contact